Nichols Hall

 The A.Q.
 Miller School of Media and Communication develops skilled, mindful, creative, and ethical communicators who elevate voices and stories, lead transformation and innovation and practice influence and advocacy for good.

-An Inclusive Community of Diverse Scholars, Students and Staff
+A Vibrant Community of Scholars, Students and Staff

-The School strives to be a place where everyone belongs – an inclusive community of diverse students, faculty and staff who support one another’s identities, values, cultures and beliefs.
-We affirm and support programs, practices and policies that value respectful treatment, honor one another, embrace diversity, pursue equity, advance inclusion and support belonging.
-Through our scholarship – our teaching, our research and our service – we strive to help people understand the role of media and communication in creating communities of belonging, to help people use their skills to build those communities and to ensure that our School is such a community.
+The School strives to be a place where everyone belongs — fostering a supportive community of students, faculty and staff from varied backgrounds.
+We affirm and support programs, practices and policies that value respectful dialogue and interactions, embracing the opportunities for enrichment and critical thinking that can be fostered only by bringing a variety of perspectives together.
+Through our scholarship — our teaching, our research and our service — we strive to help people understand the role of media and communication in creating empowered, informed communities, to help people use their skills to build those communities and to ensure that our School is such a community.

 History

-In the early years of Kansas State Agricultural College, presentation skills, then called “rhetoricals” were offered by the English Department and mostly intended to prepare students for their required presentations of their senior theses before an audience of faculty, students, and townspeople assembled in the university chapel.
+In the early years of Kansas State Agricultural College or KSAC, presentation skills, then called “rhetoricals,” were offered by the English Department and mostly intended to prepare students for their required presentations of their senior theses before an audience of faculty, students and townspeople assembled in the university chapel.
 In 1874, KSAC offered the first program in printing instruction in the United States.
 In 1898, KSAC’s President Thomas Will created the Department of Oratory.
 In those days, the College’s eight literary societies met weekly to hear speeches and debates among members, with each society electing its best speaker to represent them in KSAC’s “Intersociety Oratory Content.”
-This contest was the social and cultural event of the year on campus, with its winner becoming the class / college orator.
+This contest was the social and cultural event of the year on campus, with its winner becoming the class/college orator.

 The 1900s saw more progress.
 In 1903, the Regents authorized the creation of a Department of Public Speaking.
 In 1910, the College established a journalism curriculum for students.
 Around 1940, the Department of Speech was joined by the theatre and radio programs, becoming the Division of Rhetoric/Communication within the Department of Speech and Theatre (later Speech Communication, Theater and Dance).
 In 1971, the School of Journalism added “Mass Communications” to its name to reflect the breadth of an evolving curriculum.
 In 1987, Carl Miller (photo: second from right, top row), a former K-State journalism student and founding editor of the Pacific coast edition of the Wall Street Journal, provided a significant gift to the School of Journalism and Mass Communications, which resulted in naming the School after his father, A.Q.
 Miller (photo: bottom row, middle), who himself was a pioneer Kansas journalist.
 And in 2012, with the creation of the School of Music, Theatre and Dance, the Department of Communication Studies came into being as an academic unit.